firebase-toolbelt/firebase-app/README.md

 };
 ```

 You may want to create **client side validations** so your actions always hold the payload you expect them too.
+We use [validate-properties](https://github.com/tasking/validate-properties) internally to check this validations.

 ```javascript
 const createUser: {